Monday, February 20, 2017

 THE LE CINEMA AWARDS or The Alternative Oscars®

-Since I was a kid, The Academy Awards has been my Super Bowl.
-Then, with only three major televised award shows representing the arts: music (GRAMMY), theater (TONY), & film (OSCAR); the Academy Awards had the cachet of representing real, old-fashioned Hollywood glamour.
-Because I wasn't allowed to stay up to watch The Tonight Show, or play hooky from school and watch The Mike Douglas Show, the presence of movie stars on the small screen was still enough of a rarity to make Oscar Night an occasion of near-religious ritual for my sisters and me.
+Since I was a kid, the Academy Awards have been my Super Bowl.
+With only three major televised award shows representing the arts—music (GRAMMY), theater (TONY), and film (OSCAR)—the Academy Awards held the cachet of embodying real, old-fashioned Hollywood glamour.
+Because I wasn't allowed to stay up to watch The Tonight Show or play hooky from school to watch The Mike Douglas Show, the mere appearance of movie stars on the small screen was still enough of a rarity to make Oscar Night an occasion of near-religious ritual for my sisters and me.

-Even in my youth I could tell awards were handed out for artistic achievement as much as for popularity, cronyism, and moneymaking; but its inconsistencies and lapses in taste all just seemed to fit with my concept of the movies, anyhow.
+Even in my youth, it was easy to see that artistic achievement was just as likely to win awards as popularity, publicity, cronyism, and industry support (rewarding the big moneymakers).
+But Oscar's baffling inconsistencies and blatant lapses in taste and common sense all just seemed to fit with my perception of Hollywood and the movies, anyhow.
 Part pop-culture diversion, part art form, movies and the film industry have always been a captivating contradiction.
-You'd have to look to politics to find a larger collection of phonies and anything-for-a-dollar sellouts; but at the same time it's an industry capable of producing some of the most moving, enduring, exhilarating, and life-altering art.
+You'd have to look to politics to find a larger collection of phonies, egomaniacs, and anything-for-a-buck sellouts; yet it's an industry capable of producing some of the most moving, enduring, exhilarating, and life-altering art.
 Go figure.

-My earliest memory of The Oscars is 1967 when I was nine-years-old and my family and I watched the 39th Academy Awards in the living room on our ginormous black & white Console TV set.
-It was the year Elizabeth Taylor won for Who's Afraid of Virginia Woolf? and the year I remember vividly because I had to give a Current Events report on the telecast in front of the class in school the following day.
-I also remember it for this Las Vegas-y rendering of the theme song from Georgy Girl by Mitzi Gaynor (this is my first time seeing it color).
+My earliest memory of The Oscars is 1967 when I was nine years old and my family and I watched the 39th Academy Awards in the living room on our huge B&W Console TV set.
+It was the year Elizabeth Taylor won for Who's Afraid of Virginia Woolf?
+It's a year I remember vividly because I had to give a Current Events report on the telecast in front of the class in school the following day.
+I also remember it for this Las Vegas-y rendering of the theme song from Georgy Girl by Mitzi Gaynor (this is my first time seeing it in color.
+Thank you, YouTube).
 I've never missed an Oscar telecast since.

-There is no individual "Best" prize awarded, each of the five films entered in each category granted WINNER status by virtue of inclusion.
+There is no individual "Best" prize awarded; each of the five films entered in each category is granted WINNER status by virtue of inclusion.

 AND THE AWARD GOES TO...